m-lab/prometheus-nagios-exporter/README.md

 # Performance data

 Performance data is plugin-specific.
 Though there is a common format that most plugins follow.
 Performance data follows plugin output starting with `|`.
 Typically, the format is a set of `key=value1[;value2]+` strings.
 For example:

 ```
-$ check_disk <args>
+$ check_disk <some args>
 DISK OK - free space: / 2400 MB (69% inode=83%);| /=2400MB;48356;54400;0;60445
 ```